-The BBC’s flagship motoring programme, Top Gear, could be about to stall again, even before it returns to the nation’s screens on Sunday May 29th.
+The BBC’s flagship motoring programme, Top Gear, could be about to stall again, before it even returns to the nation’s screens on Sunday, May 29th.

-Due to air on BBC2 at 8pm, the Beeb say “at last, Sunday nights can return to normal” – but it remains to be seen how long this will last.
+Due to air on BBC 2 at 8 pm, the Beeb say “at last, Sunday nights can return to normal” – but it remains to be seen how long this will last.

 Here are three of the biggest obstacles the new incarnation of the show will have to overcome, if it is to succeed.

 A lot of effort went into finding a presenting team that includes a mix of gender, ethnicity, age and so on – in line with the BBC’s policies on panel shows.

 But with a largely white male presence, the result has failed to please many people, with critics on both sides of the argument claiming it smacks of tokenism.

 That said, the one female presenter is German racing legend Sabine Schmitz, who has been a hit on the show as a guest in the past, so it’s a decision not without its pedigree.

 Ultimately this should be a pothole rather than a sinkhole – and with competent hosting skills, the seven-strong team including Chris Evans and Matt LeBlanc should still be able to win over the audience.